WANGLING-Pro/sab-ki-maa-chuud-ne-wala/README.md

 /remove_premium - revoke premium from a user
 /myplan - check your premium status
 /count - count shortner clicks
-/delreq - removed users that left chnl and not getting request fsub
+/delreq - remove users that left channel and are not getting request fsub
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">